Frank Steunenberg

 Frank Steunenberg (August 8, 1861 – December 30, 1905) was the fourth governor of the State of Idaho, serving from 1897 until 1901.
-He was assassinated in 1905 by one-time union member Harry Orchard, who was also a paid informant for the Cripple Creek Mine Owners' Association.
+He was assassinated in 1905 by onetime union member Harry Orchard, who was also a paid informant for the Cripple Creek Mine Owners' Association.
 Orchard attempted to implicate leaders of the radical Western Federation of Miners in the assassination.
 The labor leaders were found not guilty in two trials, but Orchard spent the rest of his life in prison.

 Early career

-Born in Keokuk, Iowa, and raised in Knoxville, Steunenberg was the fourth of ten children of Bernardus and Cornelia (Keppel) Steunenberg, with five brothers and four sisters.
+Born in Keokuk, Iowa, and raised in Knoxville, Steunenberg was the fourth of 10 children of Bernardus and Cornelia (Keppel) Steunenberg, with five brothers and four sisters.
 He attended Iowa State College at Ames and then went on to become a printer's apprentice and publisher.
-In 1881 he was hired by the Des Moines Register in Des Moines.
+In 1881, he was hired by the Des Moines Register in Des Moines.
 Steunenberg later published a newspaper in Knoxville until 1886, when he moved west and settled in Caldwell, Idaho Territory, where he joined his younger brother Albert K. Steunenberg (1863–1907) in taking over the Caldwell Tribune for six years.

 Steunenberg became active in politics as a member of the 1889 Idaho Constitutional Convention which led to Idaho's admission to the Union in 1890.
 In 1890, he was elected to the Idaho House of Representatives as a fusion candidate, endorsed by both the Democratic and Populist Parties, and he served one term.
 In addition, he served for several years as chairman of the Caldwell town council.

 Governor

 With labor union support, in 1896 Steunenberg was nominated as both the Democratic and Populist candidate for governor.
-He won the November election at age 35 and became the first non-Republican elected to that office and was re-elected to a second two-year term in 1898.
-(Four-year terms began with 1946 election.)
+He won the November election at age 35 (the youngest in the states history) and became the first non-Republican elected to that office and was re-elected to a second two-year term in 1898.
 Steunenberg served during a period of considerable labor unrest, particularly in the mining industry in northern Idaho.
 As a result, many corporations, fearing that Steunenberg's government would not support them if there was a strike, increased their wages for workers.

-The Bunker Hill Mining Company, however, hired only non-union labor, and kept wages lower than unionized mines in the area.
+The Bunker Hill Mining Company, however, hired only non-union labor and kept wages lower than unionized mines in the area.
 In April 1899, members of the Western Federation of Miners destroyed the company's mill at Wardner in the Silver Valley.
 In response, Steunenberg declared martial law and because the national guard was deployed to the Philippines due to the Spanish–American War of the preceding year, Steunenberg asked President William McKinley to send federal troops to quell the unrest.
 This action was seen as a betrayal by Steunenberg's union supporters.
 Martial law remained in place through the end of his term, and Steunenberg did not seek a third term in 1900.